 - Promoting children’s access to diversified online content, opinions, information and knowledge.

-Companies are committed to complement the action plan with individual commitment according to their business activity.
+Companies are committed to complement the action plan with individual commitments according to their business activity.
 The initiative will be assessed through an independent and transparent review after 18 months from its launch.

 ASKfm, BT Group, Deutsche Telekom, Disney, Facebook, Google, KPN, The LEGO Group, Liberty Global, Microsoft, Orange, Rovio, Samsung Electronics, Sky, Snap, Spotify, Sulake, Super RTL, TIM (Telecom Italia), Telefónica, Telenor, Telia Company, Twitter, Vivendi, Vodafone.